-Categories: electronic literature, poetry, print, publication, writing, Writing Coastlines
+Categories: electronic literature, Notes on the Voyage of Owl and Girl, poetry, print, publication, writing, Writing Coastlines

 Notes on the Voyage of Owl and Girl (2013) has been published in print Fourteen Hills: The San Francisco State University Review, 20.2.
 The web iteration of Notes on the Voyage of Owl and Girl was first presented in “Avenues of Access: An Exhibit & Online Archive of New ‘Born Digital’ Literature”, curated by Dene Grigar & Kathi Inman Berens, at the Modern Languages Association (MLA) Convention in Boston, MA, USA, in January 2013.